unavi-xyz/dwn/dwn-server/migrations/README.md

 ### Remote Database

-If using a remote database, you can create a new file such as `.env.local` and store your `DATABASE_URL` within it.
+If using a remote database, you can create a new file such as `.env.local` and store your database variables within it.
 The following command can then be used to connect to it and run migrations:

 ```bash